Skip to Main Content

 mo istarr logo

 The ISTARR project is funded by the National Institute on Drug Abuse (R24DA051974) and aims to enhance infrastructure needed to establish an evidence base on recovery housing for persons being treated with medications for opioid use disorders (MOUD).
-MO ISTARR is a branch of overall ISTARR project dedicated to studying the recovery housing system in Missouri specifically!
+MO ISTARR is a pilot grant funded through the parent ISTARR project and is specifically dedicated to identifying and studying attitudinal and capacity-related barriers to MOUD within recovery housing environments.

 Students in the ASPIRE Lab also work in close collaboration with the Missouri Institute of Mental Health (MIMH) arm of the Addiction Science team, adding research support and vision to multiple grants focused on improving services for people who use drugs across Missouri.
 Learn more about each grant below!